hpehl/manatoko/README.md

 Manatoko ([Maori](https://maoridictionary.co.nz/search?keywords=manatoko) for verify, test) is a new approach to test the [HAL](https://hal.github.io) management console.

 The goal is that tests should be self-contained.
-For tests tt should be easy to
+For tests it should be easy to

 - start a fresh WildFly instance (based on [quay.io/halconsole/wildfly](https://quay.io/repository/halconsole/wildfly))
 - run HAL as standalone console (based on [quay.io/halconsole/hal](https://quay.io/repository/halconsole/hal))